-Pursuant to Section 3 of the California Transparency in Supply Chains Act of 2010 and the United Kingdom (UK) Modern Slavery Act 2015, Chapter 30, Part 6, Provision 54, Signify declares its efforts in identifying, assessing and managing the risks of modern slavery and human trafficking within our own operations and our product supply chain.
+Pursuant to Section 3 of the California Transparency in Supply Chains Act of 2010 and the United Kingdom (UK) Modern Slavery Act 2015, Chapter 30, Part 6, Provision 54 and other emerging and developing laws and regulations globally related to transparency in supply chains, Signify declares its efforts in identifying, assessing and managing the risks of modern slavery and human trafficking within our own operations and our product supply chain.
 Verification and a summary of efforts concerning audits, follow-up of non-conformities, internal accountability, and training are provided below.
 For more information on Signify organization's structure and the approach to sustainability, please refer to the Signify Annual Report.